IBMTechSales/klp-workshop-labs/2153_B-TransformationAdvisor-CommonCodeDiscovery/archived/README - Copy.md

 </tbody>
 </table>

-In this section, you are going to run the binary scanner against a WebSphere application server profile configuration that has an application called **PlantsByWebSphere** deployed.
-You will use the **“--ta”** option and upload the resulting data collection archive into the TA workspace.
+In this section, you are going to run the binary scanner against a WebSphere application server profile configuration that has an application called **`PlantsByWebSphere`** deployed.
+You will use the **`--ta`** option and upload the resulting data collection archive into the TA workspace.

 The Binary scanner is a stand-alone jar file.
 It has already been downloaded to the following directory on the Workstation VM.

-> /home/ibmdemo/binary-scanner/wamt*
+> /home/techzone/binary-scanner/wamt

 The WebSphere Application Server environment configuration is also available on the Workstation VM in the following directory:

-> /opt/IBM/WebSphere/AppServer*
+> /opt/IBM/WebSphere/AppServer85515

 <br/>

 1. Run the binary scanner to collect the data for the **PlantsByWebSphere** application in the WebSphere profile named “**profile1**”, using the **“--ta**” option.

-        cd /home/ibmdemo/binary-scanner/wamt
+        cd /home/techzone/binary-scanner/wamt

-        java -jar binaryAppScanner.jar /opt/IBM/WebSphere/AppServer --ta --profile=profile1
+        java -jar binaryAppScanner.jar /opt/IBM/WebSphere/AppServer85515 --ta --profile=AppSrv01

     ![](./images/media/image52.png)

-    The generated data collection archive is name “**profile1.zip**” and is created in the following directory:
+    The generated data collection archive is name **AppSrv01.zip** and is created in the following directory:

-    > /home/ibmdemo/binary-scanner/wamt
+    > /home/techzone/binary-scanner/wamt

-     With the data collection archive, “**profile1.zip**” created using the “--**ta”** option, it can be uploaded into the Transformation Advisor from the UI.
+     With the data collection archive, **AppSrv01.zip** created using the “--**ta”** option, it can be uploaded into the Transformation Advisor from the UI.

 2. In the TA UI, return to the “**All Java Applications**” view.